BY USING NATIVE PLANTS ECOFLUENT OFFERS VARIOUS TREES WITH LITTLE NEED FOR OUTSIDE INTERVENTION.

 Recipe ideas: -cranberry sauce -salad -vanilla pear muffins -dried for trail mix -grilled brie and pear sandwich Nutrition: -reduce risk of cancer, diabetes, AND heart disease -high in fiber -helps to metabolize cholesterol |

-THE BEHIND THE SCENES AT ECOFLUENTMichael Clark serves on the Board of Directors for Sustainable Springfield, as the president of the Parent Teacher Organization (PTO/FACE) at Lanphier High School and founder of Ecofluent.
-He teaches aircraft maintenance for a federal certification through Lincoln Land Community College.
+THE "BEHIND THE SCENES" AT ECOFLUENTMichael Clark serves on the Board of Directors for Sustainable Springfield and is the founder of Ecofluent.
+He is an aircraft technician for C&C Aviation at Abraham Lincoln Capital Airport.
 After an injury on an oil rig he moved to Springfield, where he began to pursue his passion for the environment and helping people.